1. Introduction

 Our third-party procurement process follows a defined due diligence/RFP process for any significant service providers.
 This process includes assessing the potential financial, legal and regulatory exposures of the business relationship.
 It also gives insight into the third party’s structure, operations, culture, human resources, supplier and customer relationships, competitive positioning and future outlook.
 Our processes are intended to:

-• Identify and assess potential risk areas in our ‘critical’ or essential supply chains (those supply chains critical to our day to day operations)
+• Identify and assess potential risk areas in our ‘critical’ or essential supply chains (those supply chains critical to our day-to-day operations)

 • Mitigate the risk of slavery and human trafficking occurring in our supply chains